KohheePeace/coderhackers/docs/flutter-crud2a/change-notifier-provider.md

 ---

 ## Goal of this step
-- Learn ChangeNotifierProvider
+- Learn how to use ChangeNotifierProvider
-- Notify Changes of isAuthenticated` To Provider
+- Notify Changes of `isAuthenticated` To Provider

 In this step, let's solve last step problem.
 We want to change the Provider's `isAuthenticated` value.